gradle/gradle/design-docs/build-initialisation.md

 * Running `gradle useReleaseCandidate` uses the most recent release candidate, if any.
 * Running `gradle useRelease` uses the most recent release.

+# Story: Users updates wrapper

+* Make it convenient to update the wrapper (as opposed to the Gradle runtime that the wrapper uses).
+Currently, you need to run the `wrapper` task twice.

 # Story: Handle existing Gradle build files

 Better handle the case where there is already some Gradle build scripts.